Step 5: An overview of the most important OpenStackClient commands

-Now that we’ve installed the OpenStack client in step 4, we will learn some of the more important commands for it.
+Now that you have installed the OpenStack client in Step 4, you will learn some important commands.

-To get more details about a specific subcommand, you can append the
+To get more information about a specific subcommand, append the

 --help flag to it.

 To list all commands, you can use the

 openstack server you can create, administrate, or delete a VM.

 Here is a list of some common commands: